DataOps Bundled Feature Flags

 Revoking grants

-Previously, SOLE does not revoke grants on the privileges of Snowflake objects when an empty list is provided.
+Previously, SOLE did not revoke grants on the privileges of Snowflake objects when an empty list was provided.

 SOLE in feature branch